nbeddows/meen/README.md

 NOTE: the options supported during the install step can also be enabled/disabled here if required:
 - Disable zlib support: `cmake --preset conan-default -D enableZlib=OFF`.
-- Enable the Python module: `cmake --preset conan-default -D enablePythonModule=ON`.
+- Enable the Python module: `cmake --preset conan-default -D enablePythonModule=ON` (Unsupported on arm, CMake will fail).

 **5.** Run cmake to compile MachEmu: `cmake --build --preset conan-release`.<br>
 The presets of `conan-debug`, `conan-minsizerel` and `conan-relwithdebinfo` can also be used as long as they have been configured in the previous steps.